 Medical school is a busy time.
-Between studying, getting acclimated and preparing for a career, it's easy to get overwhelmed, but it doesn't have to be that way.
-With a little planning — and some helpful advice from other students — finding a comfortable and healthy working balance can ease the transition and make the four years a much smoother experience.
+Between studying, getting acclimated and preparing for a career, students may get overwhelmed, but it doesn't have to be that way.
+With a little planning—and some helpful advice from peers—students can find a comfortable and healthy working balance for a smooth four years.

 Two fourth-year students at the David Geffen School of Medicine at UCLA shared their advice for time management in medical school.
-Nicholas Villano, 2017 Class Vice President, and Well-Being Committee Representative Sarah Lonowski sum up three tips that help students make the most of their time.
+Nicholas Villano, 2017 Class Vice President, and Sarah Lonowski, 2017 Well-Being Committee Representative, offer three ways students can make the most of their time.

-Study is understandably a source of stress for many students.
-They are asked to absorb a lot of information in a relatively short time.
+Studying stresses out many students, who have to absorb a lot of information in a relatively short time.
 Lonowski says students need to figure out what study methods are most effective for them and how long it takes to succeed.
 Everyone’s ideal study process will look a little different.

 Villano emphasizes knowing when to stop.
 "With much of your academic work, there's no clear end," he says.
 "You can always study more.
 You have to learn when to be done and how much to take on."